 Option Description Physical Port Available when Port Type set to VLAN .

-Select the port number.
+Option Description Select the port number.
 Displays wwan for FortiGate 40F-3G4G models with enabled WWAN ports.
 VLAN ID Available when Port Type is set to VLAN .
 Type an ID for the VLAN.
 Enable SDWAN Toggle on to enable the interface.
 Toggle off to disable the interface.
 Interface Status Available when Enable SDWAN is toggled OFF .
 Overlay links are not initiated on a WAN port with the following settings: • Enable SDWAN is toggled OFF . • Interface Status is set to UP . • Mode is set to STATIC .
 However, overlay links can be established on VLAN ports that are based on the physical WAN port.
 ISP Link Available for edge devices when VPN Mode with Hub is set to SITE_TO_SITE on the General tab.
 VPN Connect to Hub ISP Link Available for edge devices when VPN Mode with Hub is set to SITE_TO_SITE on the General tab.
 When configuring WWAN interfaces, select an LTE type of ISP link, such as DEFAULT_ISP_LTE_1.
 Any other setting will disable the wwan feature.
 ADVPN Available for edge devices when VPN Mode with Hub is set to DIAL_UP on the General tab.
-On hub devices, select one of the following options: • NONE - ADVPN is disabled.
+On hub devices, select one of the following options: NONE - ADVPN is disabled.
 Edge devices from the same region will communicate with each other by forwarding packets through their region's hub.

-Option Description INSIDE_REGION - Shortcut tunnels are triggered by traffic and established only inside a region.
+INSIDE_REGION - Shortcut tunnels are triggered by traffic and established only inside a region.
 On edge devices, toggle ADVPN on to enable ADVPN.
 Toggle off to disable ADVPN.
-Connected External VPN Gateway Select an external VPN Gateway.
-See also Creating external VPN gateways on page 105.
 Mode Select a mode.
-DNS Server Override Toggle On to enable DNS server override.
-Use VIP for VPN Connection Toggle On to enable VIP mapping for the WAN port.
+Use VIP for VPN Connection Toggle on to enable VIP mapping for the WAN port.
 This feature allows overlay tunnels to be established when FortiGate devices are deployed on Cloud platforms, such as AWS, Azure, and on.
 It also helps establish overlay links between devices when both devices are behind a NAT gateway.
 VIP Address Available when Use VIP for VPN Connection is on.
 Type the VIP address for the device.
 When enabled, tunnels are established with the VIP address instead of the intranet IP address.
 If the FortiGate is deployed on a Cloud platform, contact the Cloud operator to obtain the public IP address.
 Estimated Upstream Bandwidth Leave the default value, or specify an estimated value.

-Estimated Downstream Bandwidth Leave the default value, or specify an estimated value.
-Schedule Recurring Speed Test Expand to display the Enable Schedule Speed Test option.
-See also Executing WAN port speed tests on page 54.
-Enable Schedule Speed Test Toggle On to display the schedule options for the speed test.
-Schedule Available when Enable Schedule Speed Test is toggled On .
-From the list select a schedule for the speed test.
-See also Creating custom speed test schedules on page 110.
-Auto Apply Speed Test Result Toggle On to automatically apply speed test results to the to Estimated Upstream Bandwidth and Estimated Downstream Bandwidth options.
-First Online Speed Test Toggle On to run the speed test when the device first comes online.
+Option Description Estimated Downstream Bandwidth Leave the default value, or specify an estimated value.
 Access Types Select one or more types of access.